Bridal veil

 • Bridal veil is a category 3 restricted invasive plant under the Biosecurity Act 2014.

-• You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with African boxthorn under your control.
-This is called a general biosecurity obligation (GBO).
+• You must take all reasonable and practical measures that are under your control to minimise the biosecurity risks associated with dealing with bridal veil.
+This is part of your general biosecurity obligation.

-• At a local level, each local government agency must have a biosecurity plan that covers invasive plants in its area.
+• Each local government must have a biosecurity plan that covers invasive plants in its area.
 This plan may include actions to be taken on bridal veil.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact local government for more information.

 Further information